Annapurna Base Camp Trek Distance

 Annapurna Base Camp Trek distance from Pokhara

-It befits both the professional trekkers and the amateur because the Annapurna Base Camp Trek is basically all about traveling through green forests, indigenous Gurung and Magar villages, fields with terraces, and alpine landscapes of the altitudes.
+It befits both professional trekkers and amateurs.
+The Annapurna Base Camp Trek offers an experience with indigenous Gurung and Magar villages.
+Travel through green forests, fields with terraces, and alpine landscapes at high altitudes.

-Not only grand views of mountains, but also the nature of moderate trekking is attached as an added attraction to the trek in Annapurna Base Camp.
-While Everest Base Camp Trek is demanding, the ABC is a chance for almost any trekker with normal experience.
+The trek in Annapurna Base Camp isn’t only about breathtaking views of mountains.
+It is also the nature of moderate trekking that is attached as an added attraction.
+While the Everest Base Camp Trek is demanding, the ABC is a chance for almost any trekker with normal experience.

 Furthermore, this is a rather popular trek with well-marked trails and easy logistics, especially among those explorers who seek the essence of the Himalayas without great altitude or duration.